 Poland is one of the best countries for birding in Europe and it is one of our favorite destinations.
 Following International Ornithological Congress (IOC) taxonomy (v10.2 in December 2020) the bird list of Poland stands at 471 species, with 28 of these being globally threatened.
 Some of the most important species for foreign birdwatchers include Great Snipe and Aquatic Warbler – Poland is the best place in the world to see these rare birds, and Wallcreeper, a sought-after monotypic family, also breeds in the high mountains.
 Furthermore, Poland is one of the best countries to see the majority of European Woodpeckers.
 Poland has 175 Important Bird Areas (IBAs), sites identified by BirdLife International as having high value to birds.
 Our birdwatching holiday in Poland will take in some of these fantastic, bird rich areas, including Białowieża (Bialowieza) Forest, Biebrza River Valley, Siemianwóka Reservoir, Roztocze, and the Tatra Mountains (Tatrzański National Park).

-Our Poland tour features far too many species to list here so please check the detailed itinerary for more information about the fantastic birds we hope to come across.
-However, highlights of this trip are summarized below.
+Our spring Poland tour features many great species, some highlights of this trip are summarized below.
 The excellent habitats of the Biebrza marshes and surrounding area hold Ferruginous Duck, European Turtle Dove, Corn Crake, Little Crake, Common Crane, Broad-billed Sandpiper, Temminck’s Stint, Great Snipe, Whiskered Tern, White-winged Tern, Black Stork, White Stork, and Little Bittern.
-Breeding passerines are also well represented here, and we will look for Eurasian Penduline Tit, Great Reed Warbler, Aquatic Warbler, Marsh Warbler, Icterine Warbler, River Warbler, Savi’s Warbler, Barred Warbler, Bluethroat, Citrine Wagtail, Common Rosefinch, and Ortolan Bunting.
+Breeding passerines are also well represented here, and we will look for Great Reed Warbler, Aquatic Warbler, Marsh Warbler, Icterine Warbler, River Warbler, Savi’s Warbler, Barred Warbler, Eurasian Penduline Tit, Bluethroat, Citrine Wagtail, Common Rosefinch, and Ortolan Bunting.
 These marshes are also home to Eurasian Beaver, Moose (Elk), and Wild Boar.

 In the forests and surrounding grasslands of western Poland we will search for Hazel Grouse, ten of Europe’s eleven woodpecker species, including Black Woodpecker, Syrian Woodpecker, Eurasian Three-toed Woodpecker, and White-backed Woodpecker, as well as other interesting species such as Red-backed Shrike, Eurasian Golden Oriole, Spotted Nutcracker, Thrush Nightingale, Red-breasted Flycatcher, and Collared Flycatcher.
 With luck, we may also have sightings of European Bison, Grey Wolf, Eurasian Lynx, and Wild Boar.